miniBill/witch-awakening/DLCs/Core/Quests.md

 - Conflict: 1
 - Reward: 2

-The house of a non-witch or new low rank witch that you are on friendly terms with, or a relative of, will catch fire into a severe inferno, and you'll be in a position to respond, being within actionable distance and aware of the fire occurring after it kicks off.
+The house of a non-witch or new low rank witch that you are on friendly terms with, or a relative of, will catch fire into a severe inferno, and you’ll be in a position to respond, being within actionable distance and aware of the fire occurring after it kicks off.
 This fate will prioritize a home that you share with them sometimes, such as if you have roommates or a parents house you sometimes visit and have property stored.
 This factors any transportation and communication abilities or resources you possess, you could be in another dimension and receive a bad feeling or HexVPN / GhostNet communications that warns you something is wrong.

 Notes:
 + Do you evacuate people, pets, and objects?
 + Do you fight the fire by some means?
 A number of magics could help, chances are it is on Earth, which could limit your actions within the Masquerade.
 Watchers or ORC will cover up low evidence of magic, like oddities in forensics.

 ### Sidebar
-They cover up evidence in general, it's not a faction issue.
+They cover up evidence in general, it’s not a faction issue.

-If you're evil, you can instead be fated to cause a house fire that causes the death of someone close to a high status good character, or scarring of someone fully innocent and kind.
+If you’re evil, you can instead be fated to cause a house fire that causes the death of someone close to a high status good character, or scarring of someone fully innocent and kind.

 ## Quest: Domesticated